pj-simpson/VDR-Integration/README.md

 - [Django AllAuth](https://django-allauth.readthedocs.io/en/latest/overview.html)
   - Allows us to use the remote VDR system to provide authentication.
 - [Pydantic](https://pydantic-docs.helpmanual.io/)
-  - Gives a much cleaner interface for the data transfer object.
-Also provides validation on fields.
+  - Gives a much clean interface for the data transfer object.
+Also provides validation.
 - [Pytest](https://docs.pytest.org/)
-  - Easy monkey-patching and mocking is perfect for testing an app reliant on network calls to a 3rd party service
+  - Easy monkey-patching and mocking is perfect for testing an app reliant on network calls to a 3rd party service.
 - [Celery](https://docs.celeryproject.org/en/stable/getting-started/introduction.html)
-  - We expect some 'jobs' to be long running.
-This allows us to define them as Tasks and push to a background worker.
+  - We expect some 'jobs' to be long-running.
+This allows us to define them as 'tasks' and push to a background worker.
 - [Django-Solo](https://github.com/lazybird/django-solo)
   - Settings can be defined by users in an admin interface.
-This allows us to do so as a Singleton object.
+This allows us to do so as a 'singleton' object.
   - [Memcached](https://memcached.org/)
     - Caching the settings, for as fast as possible access.
 - [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html)
   - For interacting with the S3 functionality.
 - [Bottle](https://bottlepy.org/docs/dev/)
-  - API Proxy between Django App and remote system
+  - API Proxy between the Django App and remote system.
   - [PyPy](https://www.pypy.org/)
   - [Gunicorn](https://docs.gunicorn.org/en/stable/index.html)
     - PyPy and Gunicorn Async workers to improve throughput for the API Proxy.